mdn/content/REVIEWING.md

    assigned already.
 In such cases, the PR should be linked to an issue that explains all these details.
 If you are not sure, ask the submitter if they need a review of the content, and where the rationale behind the change is explained.
-Ping our [@core-yari-content](https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2Forgs%2Fmdn%2Fteams%2Fcore-yari-content) team to ask for help if you are still not sure, or if you think the content is suspicious.
+Ping our team on [MDN Web Docs chat room](https://chat.mozilla.org/#/room/#mdn:mozilla.org) to ask for help if you are still not sure, or if you think the content is suspicious.

 Note: You may encounter merge conflicts as you review pull requests, if a